Vszobov/Stock-market-prediction/README.md

 ## Model Training

 ### NLP Model
-- Train the NLP model on cleaned Earnings Call transcripts.
+- Train the NLP model on Earnings Call transcripts.
 - Evaluate the model using precision to focus on the proportion of correctly predicted growing stocks in our portfolio.
+- Test portfolio profitability compared to the market.

 ### Financials Model
 - Use the results of the NLP model as input.
-- Integrate financial data to train a statistical learning model, enhancing prediction accuracy.
+- Integrate financial data to train another model, enhancing prediction accuracy.
+- Evaluate the same way as in NLP Model and compare results

 ## Evaluation

-- **Precision**: Use precision on the top 100 stocks with the highest predicted probability of growth for each period.
 - **Comparison with Market**: Compare model performance against the market to ensure it consistently outperforms.

 ## Implementation Steps